GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 ```
 ## Asynchronous Programming
 ### Future
-Like JavaScript, Dart is also single-threaded.
+Like JavaScript, Dart also supports single-threaded execution.
 In JavaScript, the `Promise` object represents the eventual completion (or failure) of an asynchronous operation, and its resulting value.
 ```
 // JavaScript
 _getIPAddress = () => {